MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/win-quote-sales.md

 ---
 title: Close a quote
-description: This topic provides information about closing quotes in Project Operations.
+description: This topic provides information about closing a quote in Project Operations.
 author: rumant
 manager: Annbe
 ms.date: 10/01/2020